 To stay fit and healthy so much concentration should go to what we are doing with our body and the food we eat.
 Staying on a budget when there are so many opportunities for impulse buys can be difficult.
 The Simple Dollar describes healthy living and budgets with this amazing guide.
 One thing that has been life-changing in our family is to meal prep and pick up groceries from a drive-up service.
 For us, this one makes it easier to get the week started and two it prevents the impulse buys and we can see the total and whether that total will work with our budget.

 New to the mom game of two boys and having a newborn and a toddler in the car makes it hard to run errands.
-I started to explore the options for drive up services and boy are there many!!
+I started to explore the options for drive-up services and boy are there many!!
 I was so excited.
-I wanted to share a run down of each of the services what they offer and how to use them.
+I wanted to share a rundown of each of the services that they offer and how to use them.

 Amazon Prime Now

 First up is Prime Now.
 Are you an Amazon Prime member?
 Do you like delivery in 2 hours?
 Yes, two hours!!
 This isn’t a pick-up service but a delivery service.

 Amazon is still expanding their locations so depending on where you live you may or may not have this service but it is awesome if you do!
 We even used it in Florida at Walt Disney World.
 When we arrived we needed supplies for our then 14-month-old (diapers, milk, snacks).